Your booking is safe with Virgin Holidays

 Luxury Villas - all with plunge pool, sleeping max 2 adults.

-Superior Luxury Villa - separate living room and plunge pool, sleeping max 3 adults and 1 child.
+Superior Luxury Villa - separate living room and plunge pool, sleeping max 3 adults or 2 adults and 2 children.

-Grand Luxury Villa - separate air-conditioned living room and queen-size sofa bed, sleeping max 3 adults and 1 child.
+Grand Luxury Villa - separate air-conditioned living room and queen-size sofa bed, sleeping max 3 adults or 2 adults and 2 children.

 Luxury Beachfront Bungalow - sleeping max 2 adults.

-2-Bedroom Beachfront Bungalow - sleeping max 4 adults or 2 adults and 2 children.
+2-Bedroom Bungalow - sleeping max 3 adults or 2 adults and 2 children.

 2-Bedroom Grand Luxury Villa - features 4-poster beds and full en-suite bathrooms with claw-foot Victorian bathtubs, 2 living rooms and 2 terraces, sleeping max 6 adults or 4 adults and 4 children.

 Swimming pool, fitness centre, The Rainforest Spa* with tree house treatment rooms and a specialist skin clinic.
-Kids' activities, kids' club for ages 5-12 years (field trips*).
+Kids' activities, kids' club for ages 5-12 years (field trips*), pool table and games boards available for older children.
 Tennis and volleyball.
 Water sports including Hobie Cats, windsurfing, kayaks and snorkelling.
 Scuba-diving and resort course available*.